Q & A

 At what age are my children supposed to see a dentist?

-Your baby can start seeing the dentist any time after as the first tooth comes in up to three years old.
-Some children require a bit more time to be comfortable.
+We recommend scheduling your child’s first dental exam between 3 and 3 1/2 years old.
 If an area of concern is noticed, then schedule a “happy visit” for your child as soon as possible.

 When does thumb-sucking become damaging to the teeth?